 A good muscle rub offers temporary pain relief and can even speed healing and recovery by reducing inflammation caused by acute injury.
-For chronic pains, like that back ache that greets you every morning, muscle rubs can’t treat the underlying issue, but they can make pain much more manageable.
-Having tried multiple different gels, creams, oils, and roll-ons in recent years, I can tell you that not all types of muscle rub (to use the term generally) work the same for me as they might for you, so if you try a CBD rub and don’t experience much relief, don’t give up on the whole category.
+Although muscle rubs can’t treat the underlying issue for chronic pains, it can, however, make pain much more manageable.
+Having tried multiple different gels, creams, oils, and roll-ons in recent years, we can tell you that not all types of muscle rub (to use the term generally) work the same for us as they might for you.
+So if you try a CBD rub and don’t experience much relief, don’t give up on the whole category.
 Instead, try something with different ingredients like lidocaine or magnesium.
-And make sure you follow the directions, too.
-Slathering on too much cream too often won’t help, and may cause irritation.
-(Or so my skin tells me.
-And warning labels.)
+And make sure you follow the directions too — slathering on too much cream too often won’t help, and it may cause irritation.

-Yes, $90 for a 2.8-ounce tin of muscle rub is crazy-expensive.
-However, I’ve been using this stuff almost exclusively since the aforementioned shoulder injury, and let me tell you this: You can put a price on pain relief, and it’s a lot higher than $90 before it’s too pricey.
+Yes, $90 for a 2.8-ounce tin of muscle rub is crazy expensive.
+However, we’ve been using this stuff almost exclusively to treat a shoulder injury, and we can tell you this: You can put a price on pain relief, and it’s a lot higher than $90 before it’s too pricey.
 The 1,500-milligram cannabidiol (CBD) concentration in this formula is much higher than many other CDB muscle rubs.
 The blend of other ingredients, like jojoba, menthol, and shea butter are plenty relaxing and soothing on their own.
-In years past, I was something of a topical CDB skeptic, especially having used a few creams with lesser concentration of cannabidiol.
-In the search for relief from this damn shoulder sprain, I tried this extra potent stuff, and the relief has been genuine and most welcome, lasting several hours after each application.
+In years past, we were topical CDB skeptics, especially having used a few creams with lesser concentration of cannabidiol.
+In the search of relief from this damn shoulder sprain, we tried this extra-potent stuff, and the relief has been genuine and most welcome, lasting several hours after each application.

-First, let me be crystal clear: I’m not advocating for, nor do I believe in the ability of, a topical magnesium product to enter the body and help offset a magnesium deficiency, which can cause everything from muscle cramps to gastrointestinal issues to sleep problems.
-For relief from sore muscles or joints, however, a magnesium gel can provide temporary reprieve, reducing inflammation and tightness.
-Rub it in deeply and allow for maximum absorption (don’t put on a shirt or pants too fast, e.g.) and do be ready for a bit of itchiness along with your relief.
+First, let me be crystal clear: We’re not advocating for, nor do we necessarily believe in the ability of, a topical magnesium product to enter the body and help offset a magnesium deficiency, which can cause everything from muscle cramps to gastrointestinal issues to sleep problems.
+For relief from sore muscles or joints, however, a magnesium gel or lotion can provide temporary reprieve, reducing inflammation and tightness.
+Rub it in deeply and allow for maximum absorption (i.e., don’t put on a shirt or pants too fast) and do be ready for a bit of itchiness along with your relief.

 Penetrex cream is used by seemingly everyone, from competitive marathon runners to people who face backaches every time they stand up out of a chair.
 What sets this cream apart from most other muscle rubs is that it does not use “cooling” agents like menthol or clove oil that effectively mask pain, but instead it’s designed to reduce inflammation, actually removing the root cause of some pain.
 The relief effects aren’t as immediate as with other options, but they are comparatively lasting.